 How to Keep Weeds in Check

-The method you choose to control the weed menace in your lawn really depends on the number of weeds there is.
+The method you choose to control the weed menace in your lawn really depends on the amount of weeds there is.
 If it’s only a few here and there, you could opt to physically uproot the individual plants.
 When doing this ensure the soil is moist.
 This will prevent you from cutting the roots which would cause the weed to grow back.

 Suppose the whole lawn is littered with weeds.
 Then there are two ways you can go about getting rid of them.
 One, you can use a weed-and-feed product.
 This will kill off the weed while fertilizing your lawn at the same time.
 Or you could use a compatible herbicide that doesn’t kill the grass, just the weed.